cli-guidelines/cli-guidelines/content/_index.md

    status     Show the working tree status
 …
 ```

-TK **Write use-case-driven documentation.**
-If your help text shows people how to use all of the commands and flags, your documentation should tutorials with end-to-end examples of common flows.

 **Use formatting in your help text.**
 Bold headings make it much easier to scan.